akinmustafa/awesome-unity-games/README.md

 # Awesome Unity Games 🎮
 A list of useful open-source Unity projects in alphabetical order.

+> **Warning**
+> Some projects may not have a license or their licenses may have been changed or removed.
+So you have to keep track of the licenses yourself if you want to use the content.

 ### Contents

 - [Official Unity Templates](#official-unity-templates)